 To ensure the progression of this vital aspect of Colorado's economy, the AI Accelerator Programme was created in 2013.
-This initiative promotes growth and sustainability in these industries by innovation, commercialisation and public-private partnerships, while also increasing access to early-stage capital and creating a strong infrastructure that enhances the state's capacity to be globally competitive.
+This initiative promotes growth and sustainability in these industries by driving innovation, commercialisation and public-private partnerships, while also increasing access to early-stage capital and creating a strong infrastructure that enhances the state's capacity to be globally competitive.

 Colorado's AIs include aerospace, advanced manufacturing, bioscience, electronics, energy and natural resources (including cleantech), infrastructure engineering, and technology and information.
 Together, they account for nearly 30 percent of the state's total wage earnings, around 30 percent of total sales revenue, and almost 35 percent of the state's total exports.